I have been a Methodist presbyteral minister in this circuit since 2012. Before that I was stationed not so far away in north west Leeds.

 After early years in Manchester, I grew up in Hertfordshire, then studied theology and philosophy in Oxford, was a primary school teacher in Oxfordshire, and worked for the Probation Service in a Probation and Bail Hostel in Manchester.
 Throughout all those years God had been shaping me and calling me to ordained ministry.
 Eventually I listened and said yes to God, and so trained for ministry in Cambridge, alongside more study of theology, before being sent to Leeds, where I have lived since 2007.
 I like it here and have now spent more of my life in Yorkshire than anywhere else – I might even be on my way to feeling like a Yorkshireman.

-I live with my wife Fran and four children, Adam, Jemima, Esther and Lydia.
-We also share our manse with a dog, two cats, two guinea pigs and three chickens.
+I live with my wife, Fran and four children, Adam, Jemima, Esther and Lydia.
+We also share our manse with a dog, two cats, two guinea pigs and two chickens.
 I am more of a 'cat person' so of course understand that they are really in charge of all this.
 When not doing things with the family or the animals, I enjoy running a long way for no particular reason and reading books that are not to do with my academic work, though not usually at the same time.

 I look forward to meeting you soon.